 and synthesis (C&S) reports of the NCs that summarize information provided in the individual NCs.
 The

-latest C&S report of the fifth NCs, presented to SBI 34 (Bonn, June 2011), has presented a summary of
+latest C&S report of the sixth NCs, presented to SBI 41 (Lima, December 2014), has presented a summary of

 information reported under both, the Convention and under its Kyoto Protocol.